Updated 9 Sept. 2018 [Please refresh your browser to make sure you get the most current version]

 2.5.
 Fifth Harvard University Indology Roundtable, 10 May 2003.
 Five cases of 'dubious writing' in Indus inscriptions (1.6 megs).
 Working paper that presents the first detailed evidence that the Indus symbols did not encode speech.
 The statistical arguments developed here are now superceded by materials presented in Farmer, Sproat, and Witzel 2004; but much of the data here even now remains unpublished.Additional background materials on the so-called Indus script .

-Papers on extreme Hindu nationalist manipulations of ancient history: The famous 'Horseplay in Harappa' incident (2000).
+The following papers on extreme Hindu nationalist manipulations of ancient history are all related to the famous 'Horseplay in Harappa' incident (2000).

 - Michael Witzel and Steve Farmer, Horseplay in Harappa: The Indus Valley Decipherment Hoax, [cover story] Frontline 17 (19) (13 Oct.
 2000): 4-11.
 Widely read in university classes.
 At the time Michael and I wrote this, we hadn't yet entirely rejected the old script model; hence the discussion of the "direction of writing"in a sidebar story.
 On that topic, which we know now is a non-issue (nonlinguistic symbols don't necessarily have a fixed "reading" order), see the important and often overlooked footnote 5 in our 2004 paper (Collapse of the Indus-script thesis).Miscellaneous (Renaissance studies).